What Do Residential Advisor Do?

 Coordination: Adjusting actions in relation to others' actions.

 Service Orientation: Actively looking for ways to help people.

 - Resident Director

 - Residence Director

 - Residential Assistant

-In 2016, there was an estimated number of 118,800 jobs for Residential Advisor in 2016 (in the United States for Residential Advisor.
+There were about 118,800 jobs for Residential Advisor in 2016 (in the United States).
 New jobs are being produced at a rate of 12.9% which is above the national average.
 The Bureau of Labor Statistics predicts 15,300 new jobs for Residential Advisor by 2026.
 The BLS estimates 22,500 yearly job openings in this field.